colestriler/flatfile/README.md

 1. Save the script as `flatten_copy.sh` in your desired location.

-2. Modify the `EXCLUDE_PATHS` list to exclude paths from being copies.
+2. Modify the `EXCLUDE_PATHS` list to exclude paths from being copied.

 3. Select which file types to include: `-type f \( -name ".ts" -o -name ".tsx" -o -name ".css" -o -name "*.sh" \)`